 “I can’t buy a house with Paul,” said Gabriel, “because I can’t.”
 He snatched his coffee, stood up, and left.

 Amira sat there for some time.
 It is the ongoing interplay between independence and intimacy, she thought.
 Push too far into independence and we disconnect and hurt each other.
-In a longing for togetherness, we seek each other out again; fumbling around for the warmth of the other.
+Then, in a longing for togetherness, we seek each other out again; fumbling around for the warmth of the other.
 Push too far into intimacy and we get afraid of losing ourselves in it and head the other way.
 Thus the cycle perpetuates itself.
 That is what we humans do.

 A customer broke her train of thought, “Excuse me, Miss.
 I notice you aren’t reading your paper.
 Would you mind if I take it?”